101 definitions of business development

 90. Solving problems to improve or expand businesses.

-91. Trying to find new answers for customer problems and new income streams for my company.
+91. Trying to find new answers to customer problems and new income streams for my company.

 The sexy types